Naziha al-Dulaimi: Early life

-Al-Dulaimi was born in Baghdad, where her family had settled in the late 19th century.
+Al-Dulaimi was born in Baghdad, where her family settled in the late 19th century.
 She studied medicine at the Royal College of Medicine (later attached to the University of Baghdad), where she was one of the few female students at the Medical College.
 During that time, she joined the "Women's Society for Combating Fascism and Nazism" and was actively involved in its work.
 Later on, when the society changed its name to the "Association of Iraqi Women," she became a member of its executive committee.

 Career

 Medicine (1941—1948)

-In 1941, she graduated as a medical doctor.
-After graduating, she joined the Royal Hospital in Baghdad, and later transferred to Karkh Hospital.
-Throughout that period, she was harassed by the monarchic security apparatus because she sympathized with the poor and cared for them free of charge at her clinic in the Shawakah district.
-Moving to Sulaimaniyah, her clinic once again turned into a refuge for impoverished patients who received her care for free.
+In 1941, she graduated as a medical doctor, specializing in gynaecology, and subsequently, joined the Royal Hospital in Baghdad, later transferring to Karkh Hospital.
+Throughout that period, she faced harassment from the royal security apparatus because she sympathized with the poor and cared for them for free at her clinic in the Shawakah district.
+Moving to Sulaimaniyah, her clinic once again turned into a refuge where patients were provided free treatment.
 From Sulaiminiyah, she was transferred to other cities and provinces (Kerbala, Umarah).